giuseppeg/giuseppeg.github.com/hire-me.md

   - Implemented the client-side part of a long polling-based synchronization system that the SDK uses for realtime collaboration
   - Implemented high-impact performance optimizations in the SDK including an initial code-splitting strategy for server and standalone (WebAssembly) based installations, improved the loading time of standalone (WebAssembly) installations, virtualized document rendering
   - created a real-world WebAssembly benchmark
-  - successfully onboarded and mentored three engineers (on a team of seven)
+  - successfully on-boarded and mentored three engineers (on a team of seven)
   - helped refining the hiring process for web engineers

 * ### Senior Frontend Engineer, Grape GmbH (Vienna, AT)